About last year: the best early-stage start-up GuestJoy is moving towards a global footprint

 Besides exit, we dream of leaving the real global footprint.
 Currently, we’re working only in Europe, but we really wish that our guests could enjoy our services at every corner of the world.
 We don’t see a reason why the guests in Buenos Aires or Sidney shouldn’t be able to use the same features as we have here in Tallinn hotels.

 In last October you said to Estonian technology portal Geenius that you’re planning to enter the larger tourist destinations in Central and Western Europe during the year.
 How's that gone?

 We have had to change our plans a bit.
 In some Central and West European countries we perceived a serious language barrier that prevented us from making successful sales.
 That leads to that point we had to put some countries on hold, like Poland and Malta.
 It’s difficult to sell the product if the opposite party doesn’t fully understand you.
 We realized, that we needed a local representative there, but we weren’t ready for that step yet.
 Then we took the direction for North European countries and Ireland, where we’re doing very well.
 We make most of the sales on the phone and Skype, but at the early phase of every new market, we try to go the country at first for sensing the market and get the first reference customers.

 What tips would you give to other start-ups that target similar markets?

-Visit the country at least once – it gives you the better sense of the market.
-If you get a great bond with some client, try to get as much insights about the dynamics of market as can get.
+Visit the country at least once – it gives you a better sense of the market.
+If you get a great bond with some client, try to get as many insights about the dynamics of the market as can get.
 Looking at the map, all countries can look similar, but the purchasing behaviour or the market barriers may vary drastically.